Railroad Park Projectin Projects

 The park, designed by Dufreche & Associates, will boast a barrier-free design that features: shade, seating, traffic-calming measures, protection from the nearby train tracks and vehicular traffic, opportunities for art, a performance stage, and more.
 Visual exhibits on the history of Hammond, the Railroad and the Cate Family are planned in the design.
 Public restrooms will also be incorporated into the current DDD office, designed by Pistorius and Associates.

 The current site is home to historic live oak trees, the Stewart monument, the DDD office, and the Hammond Farmers Market.
 The DDD plans to renew this space without compromising its history or the health of the beloved live oak trees.
 A contract with Bayou Tree Service has been signed for oversight and protection of the live oak trees.

 To fund this project, the DDD will use both a $300,000 bond (acquired in 2018) and a brick-selling campaign.
-Families and businesses will have the opportunity to purchase bricks later this year.
+Families and businesses have the opportunity to purchase personalized bricks here.
 The DDD is also seeking corporate sponsors to partner on art and history exhibits.

 “Downtown Hammond is known for being national trendsetters when it comes to mixed-use buildings and public spaces,” says Chelsea Tallo Little, DDD Executive Director.
 “We intend for this space to also be ahead of the national curve, as it will both serve the public’s logistical needs and cultivate a sense of community.”